facebook/lexical/examples/emoticons.md

 ### Register a Transform

-Since we're usin Lexical react, we can take advantage of Lexical's plugin system to encapsulate all of the logic related to setting up and tearing down our Emoticon feature.
+Since we're using Lexical react, we can take advantage of Lexical's plugin system to encapsulate all of the logic related to setting up and tearing down our Emoticon feature.
 Let's start by creating a new Lexical plugin, which is just a React component:

 ```jsx
 // EmoticonPlugin.js